Transport and Other Legislation (Managing E-mobility Use and Protecting Our Communities) Amendment Bill 2026

 Key changes

-- Riders must be at least 16 years old and hold a valid driver licence (minimum learner licence) to ride an e-bike or e-scooter in public
+- Riders must be at least 16 years old and hold a learner licence to ride an e-bike or e-scooter in public

-- Police can seize and destroy non-compliant e-mobility devices, illegal electric motorbikes and unregistered motorbikes on the spot, with forfeiture after a 30-day review process
+- Police can seize and destroy non-compliant e-mobility devices and unregistered motorbikes (prohibited bikes), with a 30-day review process and QCAT appeal rights

-- Parents can be fined if their child under 16 rides an e-mobility device or prohibited bike unlawfully
+- Parents face fines if their child under 16 rides an e-mobility device or prohibited bike illegally, unless they can prove they took reasonable steps to prevent it

-- Sale of e-mobility devices and unregisterable motorbikes to anyone under 16 is banned, with fines up to 420 penalty units for repeat offenders
+- Sale of e-mobility devices to under-16s banned, with penalties up to 420 penalty units for repeat offenders

 Bill Journey